Contract Dispute Attorneys

 Another problem occurs when the contract everyone signed includes the topics each person wanted to address, but the terms aren’t correct.
 For example, you arranged for a contractor to perform work on your home for a specific price, but the promised tasks don’t align with the costs mentioned in the contract.

-At the Law Offices of David L. Powell, our contract dispute attorneys in Farmington, AR, have experience with a variety of contractual disputes.
+At the Powell & Rose Law Firm, PLLC, our contract dispute attorneys in Farmington, AR, have experience with a variety of contractual disputes.
 We can review the elements of your case and determine what we can do to resolve the issue you face.

 How to Handle a Contract Dispute

 You might not want to rush to litigation when a dispute arises.
 Sometimes, you can resolve disagreements outside of court using various methods.
 However, you shouldn’t forego hiring a lawyer.
-Whether someone challenges you on the validity of a contract or you believe a party breached the terms of your contract, you should contact the Law Offices of David L. Powell.
+Whether someone challenges you on the validity of a contract or you believe a party breached the terms of your contract, you should contact the Powell & Rose Law Firm, PLLC.
 One of our contract dispute attorneys in Fort Smith can investigate and determine whether you have a case to pursue.

 It’s critical to avoid discussing the matter with anyone other than your lawyer.
 What you say could come back to haunt you and even negatively affect the outcome of your case.
 Let us handle communications while we prepare your case.